 Within this document, the latest NIST HIPAA guide is available in PDF form.
 Have your teams examine them to emphasize security.

-You can also find the revised NIST’s Cybersecurity Framework (CSF).
+Also, check out the revised NIST’s Cybersecurity Framework (CSF).
 It provides guidelines and best practices for organizations to improve their cybersecurity posture, regardless of sector or industry.
 While not specific to healthcare, many providers and third parties use the NIST CSF as a foundation for their security programs.

 CSF 2.0 Informative References contain practical tips to apply this standard.
 The Quick Start Guides are great for organizations starting their security journey.